stat37411/stat37411.github.io/syllabus.md

 ## Course Format

-This course is scheduled to meet T/Th 2:40-4:00 PM.
-Due to Covid-19, this course will be remote.
+This course is scheduled to meet MW 10:30 AM–11:50 AM.
+The course is planned to be in-person following the University of Chicago COVID-19 policies.

-Lectures will be held live over zoom, with the intent to encourage interaction.
-Lectures will be recorded in case you are in another timezone or have a conflict.

 There will be several homework assignments (probably 3-4) which will be a mix of theory/conceptual questions (this will involve some proofs), and coding/data analysis questions.